kwokcb/materialxusd/README.md

   attempt to produce valid USD shading network (See Support Utilities)
   - Input geometry (USD file)
   - Input camera (USD file)
-  - Skydome like (A latlong HDR file)
+  - Skydome light (A latlong HDR file)
   - Perform USD validation
   - Export just the materials to a USD file.
   - Render the corresponding USD file.
 This uses `usdrecord` currently.
+Render arguments can be passed in to specify the render delegate to use for instance.
+The default is GL.
   - Misc options for output for test suite compatibility:
     - Use material name for file name